 Hotel Vitale: 4-star hotel right on the Embarcadero San Francisco.
-This high-end option offers luxurious amenities, room service, work out facility and a restaurant on site.
+This high-end option offers luxurious amenities, room service, a workout facility, and a restaurant on site.
 Suites are available as well as wireless internet.
 Some rooms offer views of the SF Bay Bridge.
 8 Mission Street.
-Check for room availability on Booking.com.
+Check for room availability and reviews

 Hyatt Regency: The large Hyatt Regency is just across from the Ferry Building near Pier 1.
 It's a large 4-star hotel with easy access to public transit, Union Square, and all that SF has to offer.
 Rooms here either have views of the waterfront or the city of SF.
 5 Embarcadero Center.
 Check for room availability.

-Griffon Hotel: Recently voted as the "Best Boutique Hotel" by San Francisco magazine, this Griffon Hotel is just steps away from the attractions on the Embarcadero.
-It's a 3.5-star hotel that offers free wireless internet, bar/lounge on site, and air conditioning.
+Griffon Hotel: Recently voted as the "Best Boutique Hotel" by San Francisco magazine, the Griffon Hotel is just steps away from the attractions on the Embarcadero.
+It's a 3.5-star hotel that offers free wireless internet, bar/lounge on-site, and air conditioning.
 155 Steuart Street.
-Review recent reviews and check for availability on Booking.com.
+Review recent reviews and check for availability

 Hotels in Fisherman's Wharf: If you plan to stay near the northern end by Pier 39, you will have a lot of options to choose from.
 Many of these are not right on the Embarcadero, but instead of just a few blocks away.
 Here are some of the best near Pier 39 in Fisherman's Wharf.